 If you are purchasing for a restaurant, contact us (via envelope icon in menu) to receive a wholesale discount.
 Also, please contact us first for large orders.

-This big red pao is a single-origin spice grown in the Wudu area of Gansu Province and is from the 2018 harvest.
+Da hong pao, or big red pao, is warm and woodsy compared to Hanyuan's bright, floral fragrance.
+It is larger than Hanyuan and often brighter red.
+This big red pao is a single-origin spice grown in the Wudu area of Gansu Province.
 It is a premium product, sorted to include mostly opened seed pods and few stems and seeds, which appear in abundance in lower-quality Sichuan pepper.

 [The Mala Market] offer crazy good Sichuan peppercorns, which are complex, intense, and citrusy—as opposed to the bunk ones, which are bitter, not as aromatic, and lacking that crucial mouth-numbing quality.—Mari Uyehara